nextdrai/nextdrinstall/README.md

 * **Regulatory Readiness**: Automated compliance reduces audit risk and fines.
 * **Resilience as a Competitive Edge**: Enhances trust with customers, investors, and regulators.

 ---

-## **High Level Roadmap**

-**Phase 1 (2025)**: Core orchestration platform with GCP support and foundational integrations.

-**Phase 2 (4Q 2025\)**: Launch of AI-powered orchestration features.

-**Phase 3 (1H 2026\)**: Expansion to Azure and AWS, plus integration with Cohesity, Rubrik, Veeam, and CommVault.

-**Phase 4** **(2026):**  Advanced AI-driven decisioning and predictive recovery planning.

----

-## **Conclusion**

-NextDR.ai is redefining cyber recovery by addressing the missing link between **backup tools** and **business continuity**.
-By providing an orchestration layer that not only restores data but also cloud configurations, and by enabling frequent recovery testing and malware execution in isolated cleanrooms, enterprises gain true readiness.
-With AI-driven automation launching in 4Q 2025, we enable enterprises not just to recover data, but to **recover faster, smarter, and with compliance assurance**.

----